Solving the digital divide for rural communities is no easy task

 Wireless 4G LTE and even 5G could replace broadband in some places.
 But wireless technologies aren't without issues.
 5G, which needs hundreds of radios to cover relatively short distances, is likely prohibitively expensive to make sense for rural areas.
 And wireless still needs fiber connections to offload traffic.

-The most useful forms of wireless for rural are fixed wireless links, like the ones offered by companies like Manners' Wave Wireless.
-These links generally use unlicensed spectrum at high frequency ranges to transmit signals from one point to the next.
-There are technical restrictions for these links, such as the need for radios to have line of sight to each other and interference issues like trees or mountains.
+The most useful forms of wireless for rural are fixed wireless links, like the ones offered by companies such as Manners' Wave Wireless.
+These links generally use unlicensed spectrum at high-frequency ranges to transmit signals from one point to the next.
+There are technical restrictions for these links, such as the need for radios to have line of sight to each other, and interference issues like trees or mountains.

 There's also the use of unlicensed TV broadcast spectrum called white spaces.
 Microsoft, which holds several technology patents for using this spectrum, announced a program in July 2017 to connect 2 million people in rural America by 2022 through partnerships with telecom companies.
 The company promised to have 12 projects up and running in 12 states in the next 12 months.